jdelrue/info_grid/docs/tf_farming/farming_setup.md

 - **TFT Wallet Address**: optionally you can also associate a ThreeFold Token wallet address to your farm
 - **Farm Location**: location on the map of your farm

-The result of your registration will be a JSON Web Token (JWT), which is your [farmer ID](https://github.com/threefoldfoundation/info_foundation/blob/development/docs/definitions/farmer_id.md).
+The result of your registration will be a JSON Web Token (JWT), which is your farmer ID (https://github.com/threefoldfoundation/info_foundation/blob/development/docs/definitions/farmer_id.md).
 Make sure to copy this token and keep it, because you will need it later in the process of setting up your nodes.

 <a id='download'></a>